AtomMaterialUI/material-theme-docs/docs/configuration/color-scheme-additions.md

 ## Additions

-Currently the only supported languages are:
+At the moment the only supported languages are:
 - **JavaScript**
 - **TypeScript**
 - **Java**